About Me

 What I Actually Do

 How do we get there?
 Through the smallest possible set of technical constraints — discovered together.
 Self-evaluation.
 Video evidence.
 Conversation about what's happening in your mind and body when you play.
+I've done this kind of detailed video analysis with players and it's one of the most effective ways to see what's actually happening versus what you think is happening.
 Working with me isn't about me telling you what to change.
 It's about us figuring out what matters and what doesn't.
 What's real and what's noise.

 Why I Coach This Way